S. James Lee

 Lee's future research plans include an extension of the avatar research framework to support non-verbal body gestures and goal oriented affect controls; a bodily engaging interaction for future computing environments that utilizes not only a keyboard/mouse but body movements to communicate with computers; and a multi-dimensional interactive environments composed of a large-scale display systems with 2D/3D visualization as well as other multimedia information.

-Courses Lee teaches include Data Structure (Fall 2013), Graphics & Virtual Environments (Fall 2013), Introduction to Computer Science and Problem Solving (Spring 2014).
+Courses Lee teaches include Data Structure, Graphics & Virtual Environments, Introduction to Computer Science and Problem Solving.